LaifsV1/BMC-2/README.md

 You can find two versions of the implementation: the base algorithm, and an implementation optimised with points-to analysis.
 The base algorithm is found in `base_algorithm_src`, while the optimised implementation is found in `src`.

+This tool translates the behaviour of functional programs with higher-order store into an SMT problem in SMT-LIB 2 format.
+For this, we recommend later versions of Z3 which are compatible with strings.

+Programs are written in a functional language similar to OCaml; refer to the sample programs under `/extras/sample_programs`.

 To compile:

     ocamlbuild -I parser -use-menhir TopLevel.native